kouseina/Warung-e/readme.md

-This is an example of RESTful CRUD in Node.js n mySQL.
+This is an example of RESTful CRUD with MVC in Node.js n mySQL.

 Live DEMO: -